ivanbruel/FastlaneExample/README.md

 `Password (for ivan.bruel@gmail.com): **********`

 In case you have multiple teams select the one you created the app on and then confirm your app identifier.
 Also feel free to execute `echo 'itc_team_id "YOURTEAMID"' >> fastlane/Appfile'` to help out in future steps.

+Be sure to remove the `cocoapods` call from the before_script, as we're pushing the cocoapods code to the git repo already.

 # 3) CLI testing